chillavanilla/TeeworldsEconMod/README.md

 ``shuffle_teams`` confuses the script regarding team color.
 So all stats depending on team color are broken ( for now only wins and looses).

+In general just keep in mind the script just parses the logs.
+So everything messing with the logs can be dangerous.
+Things like ``restart`` and ``reload`` are untested and not recommended.
+Also using the rcon command ``say`` to create fake game messages like ``say 'nameless tee' has left the game`` is most likely crashing the server.